SebastianRValdivia/SebastianRValdivia/README.md

-## I’m @SebastianRValdivia
+## Hi, I’m @SebastianRValdivia

-Hello, I am an Argentine programmer.
+I am an Argentine programmer.
 Since my youth I enjoy any activity that aims to build something.
 This rare pleasure in making began while I was assisting my dad in making furniture for our house, there I understood that working with materials and tools can create something new.
 Since then, I developed a taste for assembling, I loved playing with legos or magnetic blocks, or with video games like Minecraft.
 Between simple games and toys I discovered my vocation to build.

 Years later I found a new way of building, programming.
 The exponential growth of software and computing in general caught my attention.
 I began to have a lot of ideas in my head that I was desperate to carry out, although I knew very well that first I have to learn to code.
 As soon as I had the opportunity to choose, I enrolled and graduated from a university to become a software engineer.
 Even so, I always called myself self-taught (although I attended an institution) because my objective was to learn a subject that I wanted to know in any way; not to obtain a degree.